Theatre and Dance Department Mission, Philosophy and Outcomes

-We are a community of scholars and practitioners who believe that immersive engagement in theatre provides the creative artist with the focus required to succeed in this creative economy.
-Whether pursuing a life in the profession, or enhancing a life through involvement, we know that deep exploration of this art form cultivates innovative thinking, reveals our cultural inheritance and tests the creative flexibility necessary to support a life-long capacity to inquire.
+We are a community of scholars and practitioners who believe that immersive engagement in theatre and dance provides the creative artist with the focus required to succeed in this creative economy.
+Whether pursuing a life in the profession, or enhancing a life through involvement, we know that deep exploration of art cultivates innovative thinking, reveals our cultural inheritance and tests the creative flexibility necessary to support a life-long capacity to inquire.

 We are a community of artists who believe that collaboration is a key component to the integration of knowledge, development of an informed artistic point-of-view and creation of high-quality performances.
-Through interdisciplinary connections, we celebrate theatre’s innate ability to cross cultural barriers and thrive in diverse settings.
+Through interdisciplinary connections, we celebrate dance and theatre’s innate ability to cross cultural barriers and thrive in diverse settings.
 We know that frequent work with guest artists, as well as opportunities to study in Chicago and New York City, broadens our awareness of artistic, social and cultural possibilities.
 These collaborative connections also provide a springboard for our emerging professionals to step into internships, apprenticeships and other training and graduate programs.
 Ultimately, our focus on connectivity strengthens our understanding of the many modes of perceiving and interacting with the world.

 We are a community of artistic innovators, creative leaders, and imaginative problem-solvers.
-We believe that active engagement in the study, practice and production of theatre fosters the development of creative change-makers who embrace a civic responsibility to embody society’s questions, reveal possibilities, generate dialogue and provide forum for change.
-Whether generating a path of study, approaching a course project, mounting a theatrical production, or engaging audiences, we frequently reimagine traditions, models, forms and techniques in order to further illuminate the human condition.
+We believe that active engagement in the study, practice and production of theatre and dance fosters the development of creative change-makers who embrace a civic responsibility to embody society’s questions, reveal possibilities, generate dialogue and provide forum for change.
+Whether generating a path of study, approaching a course project, mounting a theatrical or dance production, or engaging audiences, we frequently reimagine traditions, models, forms and techniques in order to further illuminate the human condition.

 Students will analyze and critique the social and cultural context of historical and contemporary theatrical conventions using a range of scholarly methods.

-- Knowledge and Application
+Knowledge and application